rdiez/Tools/PrintArgumentsWrapper/README.txt

 ---- program-argument-printer.pl ----

-This script is written in Perl.
-It is no wrapper (it does not run the command), it just prints the arguments and all environment variables it received, and quits.
+This script is no wrapper (it does not run the command) like print-arguments-wrapper.sh .
+It just prints the arguments and all environment variables it received, together with some other user-account information, and quits.

-This tool can also run under Windows if you install a Perl version for Windows.

-Copyright (c) 2011-2014 R. Diez - Licensed under the GNU AGPLv3